Palm Springs Architect - William Cody - Visit Palm Springs tag-img

 611 North Phillips Road

 William Cody designed the house in 1962 for James Logan Abernathy.
 He was a wealthy socialite in Palm Springs and the son of a pioneering furniture manufacturer in Kansas City.
-The residence is formed by two L-shaped sections, which are linked at their joints by a central square unit.
+The residence is formed by two L-shaped sections linked at their joints by a central square unit.
 But it is more notable for its ample outdoor areas.
-Most of the outdoors are encompassed by an overhanging roof that spans nearly 10,000 square feet (929 square metres) – doubling the home’s livable footprint.
+Most of the outdoors are encompassed by an overhanging roof that spans nearly 10,000 square feet (929 square meters) – doubling the home’s livable footprint.

 New York-based architect Michael Haverland restored the house in 2012 with designer Darren Brown and architect Thomas Morbitzer.
 The project included maintaining its original details and décor while upgrading the home’s windows and outdoor spaces.